top of page

 Why Structure Matters

+Unstructured emotional work feels unpredictable.
 Unpredictability feels unsafe to the nervous system.
+When the process is contained and deliberate:

-• The nervous system stays regulated
+• The nervous system stays regulated.

-• Insight replaces reactivity
+• Insight replaces reactivity.

-• Mental looping slows
+• Mental looping slows.

-• Energy becomes available again
+• Energy becomes available again.

 Structure creates safety.